 Many people will tell you that to really get stuck into autumn goodness, you need to go to the incredibly picturesque Alfred Nicholas Memorial Gardens on the Burnham Beeches estate in the Dandenong Ranges.

-The paths that cross the spectacular gardens roll out under a canopy of soaring Mountain Ash Trees, all of them in full multicoloured glory.
+The paths that cross the spectacular gardens roll out under a canopy of soaring Mountain Ash Trees, all in full multicoloured glory.

-In amongst the Gardens, you'll also find waterfalls, water features and its iconic ornamental lake and boathouse, perfect for that heirloom family snapshot.
+In the Gardens, you'll also find waterfalls, water features and its iconic ornamental lake and boathouse, perfect for that heirloom family snapshot.

-While you're there, take in the fantastic blend of native and exotic trees including ginkgoes, maples and liquid ambers that provide transeasonal foliage, and the extra colour is provided throughout the year by a variety of flowering exotic shrubs, bulbs and trees.
+While you're there, take in the fantastic blend of native and exotic trees, including ginkgoes, maples and liquid ambers that provide transseasonal foliage.
+The extra colour is provided throughout the year by various flowering exotic shrubs, bulbs and trees.